noiseprotocol/noise_spec/extensions/ext_hybrid_forward_secrecy.md

     Noise_XXreversehfs(s, rs):
       -> e
-      <- e, dhee, f, s, dhse
+      <- e, f, dhee, s, dhse
       -> f, dhff, s, dhse

-As before, other tokens may need to be moved to be covered by the extra forward secrecy so as to create a useful pattern.
+As before, other tokens may need to be moved to be covered by the hybrid forward secrecy so as to create a useful pattern.

 6. Discussion
 =============